MFR6340/theenglishextension.org/young-world-1/unit-1: You and Me.md

 # Young World 1, Unit 1: You and Me
 *This post contains links.
 If you make a purchase through these links The English Extension Organization (TEEO) will earn a small commission, at no additional cost to you, which will be used to purchase books for classrooms.*

-**This is the first unit taught Klett program in the introductory year of learning English in third grade.
-Due to the basic level, the unit covers only very general terms and ideas including:  families from around the world, English speaking countries, flags from other countries and descriptions of people.
+**This is the introductory unit of the Klett program taught in the first year of learning English in third grade.
+Due to the basic level, the unit covers only very general terms and ideas including:  families from around the world, English-speaking countries, flags from other countries and descriptions of people.
 Here are some suggestions for native English speakers to delve deeper into this theme:**

 ## Books About Many Countries